 "Alright, I'll keep an eye on him."
 Ran laughed a little.
 For someone who wasn't actually dating him, Kazuha could get rather possessive of Heiji.
 On the other hand, she often found herself feeling the same way about Shinichi, so she supposed that she could hardly talk.

-"Eh, so you came along with your childhood friend and two kids who live in Mouri-san's neighborhood, huh?"
-Riko asked curiously, having selected a spot in which to take photographs in for the moment.
-The gentle snow from earlier in the morning had gone away, leaving it a rather clear, sunny day, perfect for taking some photos.
+"So you came along with your childhood friend and two kids who live in Mouri-san's neighborhood, huh?"
+Riko asked curiously, having selected a location from which to take photographs for the moment.
+The gentle snow from earlier in the morning had already disappeared, leaving it a rather clear, sunny day, perfect for taking some photos.
 She was sizing up the spot with her hands, trying to determine which would be the best shots to take.

 "That's right."
 Kazuha said, setting down the bag she was carrying and setting it down, crouching over to unzip it.
-"Since I'm from Osaka, I don't get many chances to see Ran-chan, so I take them as they come."
+"Since I'm from Osaka, I don't get many chances to see Ran-chan, so I take them as they come.
+Even if they involve something I'm not any good at."
 She told her.
 "Well, Heiji is always eager to see Conan-kun, so he wanted to come along too.
 They get along really well, like brothers."
 She told Riko.
 "Yukishiro-san, what do you need for your shots?"

 "Ah, that's right."
 Riko came over crouching down and pulling out a tripod.
 "Could you set this, let's see..."
 She trailed off, eyes scanning the area around them.
 "How about over there, by that fallen log?"
 She asked Kazuha, pointing over towards it.
 She nodded as Kazuha took it from her.
 "That's right, that's perfect!"

 "And?
 This childhood friend of yours is named Heiji?"
 She asked Kazuha, while taking a final survey of the area, and nodding to herself.
 "From what I heard earlier, it sounds a bit like you want something more from that..."
 She commented innocently, laughing a little as Kazuha's face lit up like a Christmas tree.
 "Well, it's none of my business, I suppose.
 My friends are always telling me that I'm too nosy for my own good!
-I can't help it though."
+I can't help it though.
+What's interesting is interesting!"
 She admitted, trudging through the snow to where Kazuha was.

 "Well, I sometimes feel that way..."
 Kazuha admitted, sounding a bit sheepish herself, awkwardly shifting her feet back and forth in the snow.
 "I've tried confessing to him before, but it usually doesn't go very well."
 She told her.
 "It doesn't help that more than half the time, he's up to his ears in a case or something like that.
 It just seems like he's always busy with something these days, you know?"